bratpeki/grap.h/README.md

-# A text-based graphing library written in C
+# A single-header text-based graphing library written in C

 ## Repo tree